 Falange was fascism in a pure form.
 In the end, whether it is falangism and its offshoots, Nazism, Stalinism, Pol Potism, Maoism, or whatever, these ideologies are authoritarian, kleptocratic, kakacratic and violent.
 They were and are driven by a cruel mood of the citizenry and their leadership and a viciousness that is not even masked by the pretend glories and righteousness of the totalitarian movements that conduct the viciousness.
 The Falange went to war with liberals, progressives and people of good will in Spain.
 They went to war with principles of ecumenicism, equality, liberty, fraternity, good will, multiculturalism.
 They saw different dialects as an enemy of the State.
 They saw religious liberty as heresy.
 And they saw human freedom as perversity.
 Ironically that dogmatic authoritarianism led the Fascists to go on a vicious and blood thirsty rampage.

 People of fundamental good will, like Federico Garcia Lorca, never had a chance of surviving the raw power of such hate.
 Even so killing Lorca made him a hero and a martyr to a cause and his name still stands for something opposite of the fascism of the Falangists and of Franco.
 Franco is now a name remembered by most people with Shame.
-Lorca is celebrated by much of the Spanish Speaking World.
+Lorca is now celebrated by much of the Spanish Speaking World.
 He is still a difficult subject for people with rigid beliefs.
+He was to the left, and gay.
+For more:

 This continues: The Life of Garcia Lorca and Fascist Spain